These are the main things you need to know:

-Repairs and maintenance are usually a landlord’s expense unless it can be established that a tenant has mis-used a property.
+Repairs and maintenance are usually a landlord’s expense unless it can be established that a tenant has misused a property.

-Present, and hand over, your property to new tenant’s as you would expect it to be returned to you.
+Present and hand over your property to new tenant’s as you would expect it to be returned to you.
 Tenant’s like neutral décor and features and will expect a property to be thoroughly cleaned and free from any maintenance issues.

-We will carry out the legally required Right-to-Rent checks which ensure tenants renting property in the UK have a legal right to be here.
+We will carry out the legally required Right-to-Rent checks which ensure tenants renting a property in the UK have a legal right to be here.

 You must keep the exterior and structure of the property in good repair.
 This includes heating, drains, gutters, external pipes, and installations for gas, electricity, water and sanitation.